gathierry/FastFlow/README.md

 ```

 ## Performance
+As the training process is not stable, I paste both the performance of the last (500th) epoch and the best epoch.

 | AUROC (last/best) | wide-resnet-50 | resnet18        | DeiT            | CaiT |
 | ----------------- | -------------- | --------------- | --------------- | ---- |
 | bottle            | 0.987/0.989    | 0.975/0.979     | 0.931/0.959     |      |